You can access the user's Legal Hold data from endpoints such as computers and mobiles, and from cloud applications using WebDAV.

 How the MAPI-based backup of emails data is arranged?

-inSync displays the emails of end users who are on legal hold and whose data is backed up by using MAPI through WebDAV in the following structure:
+inSync displays the emails of end users who are on Legal Hold and whose data is backed up by using MAPI or Exchange Online through WebDAV in the following structure:

 - inSync exposes only the emails, contacts, and calendar events through WebDAV.
 Each MAPI data item is displayed in the following file formats: